apache/jena/BUILD.md

     mvn -DskipTests -Dmaven.javadoc.skip=true clean install

+Build only a specific module (e.g. `jena-arq`) and its dependencies

+    mvn -pl :jena-arq -am install

+Also useful:

+`-Denforcer.skip` If the maven version is too old (e.g. server deployment), skipping the enforcer may still result in a successful build

+`-Drat.skip` Skips checking for license headers; useful during development.

 ## Build Notes

 The TDB tests on Microsoft Windows use a large amount of temporary disk space.